sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * Column-oriented storage often lends itself to good compression.
 * Bitmap encoding of distinct values in a column can lead to good compression.
 Further, if the bitmap is sparse, we can use run-length encoding for more compression.
 * Bitmap indexes are good for “equal” and “contain” queries.

-#### Memory bandwidth and vectorized processing
-* Disk is not the only bottleneck.
-Bandwidth between memory and CPU, branch misprediction and bubbles in CPU instruction processing pipeline, and using SIMD instructions all could be points of optimization.
-* Column-oriented storage also uses CPU cycles efficiently, since the query engine can fit a chunk of compressed column data could fit into L1 cache and iterate it through a tight loop (without function calls).
-* Also, operators can be designed to operate on such chunks of data directly.
-This is called vectorized processing.

 ### Sort Order in Column Storage
 * Although storing column in insertion order is easy, we can choose to sort them based on what queries are common.